wp-plugins/button-maker/readme.txt

 * YOU MUST ENCLOSE THIS IN SQUARE BRACKETS!

 * This must be entered exactly as it appears above.
 Publish or Update the post/page.

+* You can read instructions for use at [Using Button Maker](http://pluginhandy.com/how-to-use/)

 * THAT’S IT!